dtemkin/dtemkin.github.io/featured/index.md

 ---
 layout: project
 title: All Featured Projects
-excerpt: "A List of My Favorite Projects & Musings"
+excerpt: "A List of My Favorite Projects"
 comments: false
 ---